 ... assessing situations via their perceived characteristics requires that perceivers rate situations on these characteristics. ...
 For example, most people would agree that sitting in a café and enjoying a drink with friends is more pleasant than cleaning one’s house.
 Of course, some people may hold a different view on this, which needs to be explicitly considered when seeking to assess the situation in its completeness."
 (Horstmann, K. T., Rauthmann, J. F., & Sherman, R. A. (2017).
 The measurement of situational influences.
 In V. Zeigler-Hill and T. K. Shackelford (eds.), The SAGE Handbook of Personality and Individual Differences, page 2-9)

-What are my characteristics?
+To do this, we need imagination because we have to put ourselves in the position of a main element/sub-system and ask ourselves: What are my characteristics?
 How do I influence the other elements of the situation?
-Which rules apply to me?
+What rules apply to me?
 How have I developed over time?
-How will I develop in the future?
+How will I behave in the future?

 Step 3: Conclusions are drawn that consider the object as a "whole" and take into account all the results of the investigations.